Devolution and Local Government Reorganisation

 Local Government Reorganisation (LGR) will see a change from Kent County Council and Borough Councils to Unitary Council’s that combine all responsibilities into one body, hopefully making it easier for residents to know who runs their area for all council services.

 The government has said that these councils should be at a size that should give savings and improvements in services for the residents, and it’s been suggested 500,000 is an approximate population for each.
-The current population of Kent is approx. 1.6m.
+The combined current population of Kent and Medway is around 2 million (Kent is estimated to be 1.6m while Medway is approximately 283k).

 The government have indicated that they intend to deliver new unitary authorities included in the Devolution Priority Programme by April 2027 and remaining unitary authorities by April 2028.